Atlas975/Notes/Networking/Network_delay.md

 > ![[Pasted image 20230210182600.png|400|400]]

-- Packet loss can also occur in physical medium, DNS attacks (buffers being filled with rapid packet sending causing arrival rate to exceed output rate) or hardware / software corruption where checksum verification may fail
+- Packet loss can also occur in physical medium, DNS attacks (buffers filled with mass packets causing arrival rate to exceed output rate) or hardware / software corruption where checksum verification may fail
 ### Retransmission process
 1. Destination host sets a timer for expected arrival time of each next expected packet
 2. If timer expires before packet arrival, a retransmission request is send to source host